mbrukman/notebook/web/ui/README.md

-# Notebook frontend
+# Notebook web UI

-To run the frontend:
+To run the web UI:

 ```
 $ yarn install